Aliko2020/text-to-speechV1/README.md

 # Text-to-Speech Converter(Serverless)

 This project is a serverless application designed to convert text into speech using AWS Polly.
 The system is built with a React frontend, deployed to Amazon S3, and uses AWS API Gateway to handle HTTP requests.
-Terraform is used for infrastructure management, making it easy to deploy and manage resources in a repeatable, declarative way.
+Terraform is used for infrastructure management, making it easy to deploy and manage resources in a repeatable, declarative way. <br>
 🔗 https://d19y4om6csly31.cloudfront.net/

 <img width="1027" height="738" alt="image" src="https://github.com/user-attachments/assets/9bfc7bf3-a70f-4136-93a5-bf4446f3b4f8" />